-Your circumstances may not allow consideration of a donation of land and in that instance, Island Nature Trust may consider a purchase or a split-receipt.
+Your circumstances may not allow consideration of a donation of land and in that instance, Island Nature Trust may consider a purchase or a splitreceipt.

 A split-receipt is a sale of land, where a portion of its fair market value is donated, in exchange for a charitable gift receipt, and a portion is purchased.
-Canada Revenue Agency requires a donation of 20% or more of the fair market value in order to issue a charitable tax receipt.
+Canada Revenue Agency will allow a donation of 20% or more of the fair market value.
 The remaining portion would be the purchase price.
 A split-receipt can also be an Ecogift, meaning that the donated portion would also be exempt from capital gains tax.
 Your accountant can provide you with more details on the benefits of choosing this option.
+Depending on your income, the benefits associated with the tax receipt may outweigh the benefits of a higher purchase price.

-In some circumstances, Island Nature Trust will consider purchasing a property of high ecological value.
+In rare circumstances, Island Nature Trust will consider purchasing a property of high ecological value.
 In those instances, the expectation would be that additional costs associated with surveys or right-of-ways would be the seller's responsibility.
-Island Nature Trust may pay an amount up to the fair market value for the property as determined by a certified appraiser.
+Island Nature Trust may also ask to pay the purchase price in installments over two or three years.